A House or a Home?

 The rooms of a house may be stately and grand,

-but beauty of home is the final result
+But the beauty of a home is the final result

 A house may be burned, may be sold or exchanged,